 We welcome scholars from other colleges and universities as well as prospective Junior Members who wish to get to know our work to visit ICS.
 The best time to visit is between September and April when seminars are in session.
 Those planning to come for a day or two should notify the ICS office well in advance to arrange the best schedule.
-Prospective Junior Members can usually meet with a Senior Member, and often can find tire served as ICS Senior Member from 1973-1984.
-He is now associate professor at Trinity College, University of Toronto, and at the Centre of Religious Studies, also at the University of Toronto.
-His publications include: God, History, and Historians, An Anthology of Modern Christian Views of History, (ed.
-1977), Herbert Butterfield, Writings on Christianity and History, (ed.
-1979), England Against the Papacy, 1858-1861 (1982), The Legacy of Herman Dooyeweerd (ed.
-1985).
-He is currently working on a book about Herbert Butterfield.
+Prospective Junior Members can usually meet with a Senior Member, and often can find accommodations with Junior Members.
+Scholars are invited to spend all or part of their sabbatical year at ICS.

+graduate studies in education, Fernhout worked for several years as a biblical studies curriculum writer.
+This work resulted in two publications: Of Kings and Prophets (1 & 2 Kings), (1979), and Promises Broken, Promise Kept (1 & 2 Samuel), (1986).